 In this paper, we present an SDR-based testbed that achieves precise parameter control suitable for wireless device testing.
-We use the testbed to evaluate a range of Wi-Fi cards regarding different performance aspects, using both a wired configuration which allows for precise power control, as well as a wireless mode which is easier to set up and capable of measuring devices without a coaxial cable-compatible antenna port.
+We use the testbed to evaluate a range of Wi-Fi cards regarding different performance aspects.
 In particular, the receiver sensitivity of the cards varies by as much as 20 dB.
 We also investigate the capture effect on IEEE 802.11 networks by designing experiments that allow us to capture differences emerging on the scale of microseconds.
 Thanks to the precise parameter control made possible by the testbed, we provide quantitative analysis on the impact of packet arrival time, SIR and manufacturer-specific implementation on the occurrence of the capture effect.
-Notably, among the four different Wi-Fi cards tested, capture of the preamble varies by as much as 7 μ s in terms of the delay offset.
-The experiments further show that some Wi-Fi cards exhibit body capture effects while others do not, thus cross-validating findings from [15].
+Notably, among the four different Wi-Fi cards tested, capture of the preamble varies by as much as 7 $\mu$ s in terms of the delay offset.
+The experiments further show that some Wi-Fi cards exhibit body capture effects while others do not, thus crossvalidating findings from [11].